fwupd/fwupd/docs/fwupd.conf.md

   Show data such as device serial numbers which some users may consider private.

-**AllowEmulation={{AllowEmulation}}**

-  Allow capturing and loading device emulation by logging all USB transfers.
-  Enabling this will greatly increase the amount of memory fwupd uses when upgrading devices.

 **TrustedUids={{TrustedUids}}**

   UIDs matching these values that call the D-Bus interface should marked as trusted.